AWikia/Level/README.md

   - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)
   - Supplementary Letter Styles Glyphs (See [here](#supplementary-letter-style-glyphs-f1000---f1fff) for character support)
   - Emoji Skin Tones Glyphs (See [here](#emoji-skin-tones-f2000---f6fff) for character support)
-- 358 different COLR glyphs (Of which 271 are Unicode, 21 are ZWJ and 69 are Component) , which consist of:
+- 427 different COLR glyphs (Of which 286 are Unicode, 25 are ZWJ, 74 are Component and 45 are Skin Tone Emoji) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign